 The overall behavior can be described in terms of a short term non-exponential beginning, followed by a transition into the long-term stable growth paths.
 Those growth paths are characterized by money being spent on labor (either through hiring or through movement building), with this labor mostly being engaged in direct work.
-Interestingly, at the very beginning some labor is spent on money-making, which gradually transitions into paying for labor instead as time progresses.

 Of course, because of the somewhat diminishing returns to either factor in our production functions, money is also being spent on direct work and labor also does some movement building.
 But this is a minority of spending and a minority of the work of labor.
+This is as we might expect from our asymptotic single-mindedness condition.